genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

       PROFILE[0] = ADMIN
       PROFILE[1] = USER_ADMIN

-If there is a problem, the server will return the standard error set with CODE/TEXT details and the error code `LOGIN_AUTH_NACK`.
+If there is a problem, the server returns the standard error set with CODE/TEXT details and the error code `LOGIN_AUTH_NACK`.
 The following error codes can be provided:

 - `UNKNOWN_ACCOUNT` - User is unknown
 - `MAX_ACTIVE_SESSIONS_REACHED` - Maximum number of sessions reached.